In this exercise, you will attempt to identify viral pathogens in a disease outbreak matrix.

 Leave all other settings as they are.

-When the analysis has finished (or if you can't wait, go to the results via the page with links to all results), try to answer the following questions:
+When the analysis has finished (or if you can't wait, go to the pre-run results), try to answer the following questions:

 1. How many biological relevant reads does the sample contain?

 3. How is depth and coverage defined?